[Third] Sugae Masumi walked in Oga Peninsula - Encountered a major earthquake [Akita Prefecture]

 - 8 Link: Retracing the Oga Peninsula that Masumi Sugae walked (3 times in total)

-This article will be written with reference to the Akita Prefectural Museum, the National Archives of Japan manuscript, the National Diet Library manuscript, and the modern translation published in 2000.
-Dates in the Edo period are the dates and times recorded by Masumi (old calendar) unless otherwise noted.
+This article will be written with reference to manuscripts from the Akita Prefectural Museum, the National Archives of Japan, the National Diet Library, and a modern translation published in 2000.
+Unless otherwise noted, dates from the Edo period are those recorded by Masumi (using the old calendar)

 reference